tamarin-prover/teaching/README.md

 # Teaching

-Teaching materials related to the Tamarin Prover
+This repository contains teaching materials related to the Tamarin Prover.

 ## One-day tutorial